martinoschuetz/SAS/Viya_Single_Node_Deployment/01 Machine Preparation.md

 #To make this interface you'd first need to make sure that #you have the dummy kernel module loaded.
 You can do this #like so:

-sudo modprobe dummy
+modprobe dummy

-sudo ip link add dummy0 type dummy sudo ip link set name eth10 dev dummy0
+ip link add dummy0 type dummy
+ip link set name eth10 dev dummy0

-sudo ip addr add 192.168.100.199/24 brd + dev eth10
+ip addr add 192.168.100.199/24 brd + dev eth10

-sudo ifconfig eth10 up
+ifconfig eth10 up

 # check
 ifconfig eth10